-Note as well that Board Candidates must be familiar with and willing to sign the Board Agreement (http://newyorkcraftbeer.com/2016-elections/board-member-pledge-of-duties/) and commit to being available for an entire three year term, annually comprised of 4 board meetings a year, 3 face-to-face and one virtual, which will involve travel time and some (partially remunerated) expenses.
+Note as well that Board Candidates must be familiar with and willing to sign the Board Agreement (http://newyorkcraftbeer.com/2016-elections/board-member-pledge-of-duties/) and commit to being available for an entire three year term, annually comprised of 4 board meetings a year, 3 face-to-face and monthly conference calls, some will involve travel time and some (partially remunerated) expenses.

 All Voting Member breweries within each District are eligible to forward a nominee and to vote on the standing candidates for the same District.

 Voting commences on the 25th of October and concludes on the 2nd Tuesday of November at Midnight.
 Each brewery may vote once; each brewery’s designated representative will receive a link from the website http://OpaVote.org

 at their registered email address which they should use to cast their ballot.
 OpaVote is an online election service which provides secure and low cost voting, and importantly can instantiate the type of Ranked Choice Voting (https://en.wikipedia.org/wiki/Ranked_voting_system